arrke/cinema-react-app/README.md

 All API references is located on `src/api` directory and every file with getting JSON data from specific resource e.g. `Users` is placed in `UsersApi.js` so file schema is `ResourceApi.js`

+We use data from json-server from this: <a>https://github.com/arrke/cinemarestjson </a>

 ## Available Scripts

 In the project directory, you can run: